-During the year ended 31 August 2022, total expenditure of £10,379,110 was covered by recurrent grant funding together with other incoming resources.
-The excess of income over expenditure for the period (excluding restricted fixed asset funds & pension deficits) was £412,396.
+During the year ended 31 August 2023, total expenditure of £11,020,665 was covered by recurrent grant funding together with other incoming resources.
+The excess of income over expenditure for the period (excluding restricted fixed asset funds & pension deficits) was £408,564.

-The in-year surplus has been generated from effective cost management including from reductions in staffing costs and savings through not running the building to capacity through the lockdown period.
+The in-year surplus has been generated from effective cost management.
 This surplus will be added onto the Academy's reserves in line with the reserves policy.

-The actual reserves for the period 1 September 2021 to 31 August 2022 were £2,019,644.
+The actual reserves for the period 1 September 2022 to 31 August 2023 were £2,428,208.